 - Collect the questions that the young people have written. - Divide the group into teams.
 Have the teams respond to the questions as you read the questions from the cards.
 Tell them that they will earn points for each question answered correctly.

 Timeline

 Play a timeline game to reinforce and summarize the text.
-Have the young people place chapter-related events in chronological order.
+Have students place chapter related events in chronological order.

 Summarize by presenting a brief response to the question at the end of the text on page 88.